yumy-yumy/topic-model/src/ReadMe.md

 `cat /home/text/* > all_text.txt`,

-where `/home/text` is the output in step 1.2 contains a set of text files.
+where `/home/text` is the output in the step 1.2 which contains a set of text files.
-Be cautious, you need move `/home/text/stat.csv` out of the `/home/text` folder at first.
+Be cautious, you need move `/home/text/stat.csv` out of the folder `/home/text` at first.

 2.2 Build a vocabulary by running

-`python ldaPy/vocabulary.py -f all_text.txt -o all_term.dat`.
+`python ldaPy/vocabulary.py -f all_text.txt -o all_term.dat`,

+in which `all_term.dat` is the file saving the vocabulary.

 2.3.
 Convert the data to the format required by the model, which means each line is in the form of